Heroku Ruby Support

 web: bundle exec rackup config.ru -p $PORT

-gem will get this web process type:
+gem get this web process type:

 web: bundle exec thin start -R config.ru -e $RACK_ENV -p $PORT

-Rails 2.x applications
+Rails 2.x Applications

 Activation